janvika11/OpenAI_Chatbot/README.md

-## Installation and Setup
+## Installationnn and Setup

-1. Clone this repository to your local machine.
+1. Clonee this repository to your local machine.

 ```bash
 git clone https://github.com/deepak4566/AI_AUTOMATED_CHATBOT